laurag8/datasciencecoursera/README.md

-# datasciencecoursera
 ## Coursera Project
-This is repository is an exercise to practice on git line command
+This repository is an exercise to practice on git line command